JarrodAMcEvers/sensi_thermostat_websocket/api.md

 | icd_ids | array of thermostats | set of thermostat where the schedule is applied |
 | id      | number               | id of the schedule to activate                  |

-### set_compressor_lockout
+### set_early_start

-The compressor lockout prevents rapidly cycling on and off the compressor to prevent damage to the the AC compressor.
+When early start is turned on, the thermostat will attempt to reach the teampture by the scheduled time vs. start operating at the scheduled time.

 #### Request